Passer au contenu

 Execution

-1. Position the bar at waist height and hang from it with your arms straight, your body upright, and your heels on the ground.
+1. Place the bar at waist height and hang with arms extended, body straight, and heels on the ground.

 2. Pull your chest towards the bar, squeezing your shoulder blades together.

-3. Pause briefly at the top, then lower yourself slowly.
+3. Hold briefly at the top, then slowly lower yourself down.

-4. Keep your core tight and your hips aligned.
+4. Keep your core engaged and hips aligned.

 5. Inhale on descent, exhale on ascent.

-Tips : The more horizontal your body is, the harder the exercise becomes.
+Tips : The more horizontal your body is, the more challenging the exercise.

-Keep your elbows close to your body and avoid swaying.
+Keep your elbows close to your body and avoid any swinging.

 calisthenics bar